 Outdoor Education

 Outdoor Education takes place both within and beyond our campuses.
-All students take on experiential challenges that build resilience, collaboration and leadership through a carefully planned incremental progression of age-appropriate experiences.
+All students take on experiential challenges that build resilience, collaboration and leadership through a carefully planned age-appropriate experiences.

-Research shows that through exposure to nature, individuals can develop empathy, become environmental stewards and sustain their wellbeing, and this goes to the heart of the UWC mission.
-This is why at UWCSEA, Outdoor Education encompasses far more than expeditions; regular exposure to natural environments in outdoor learning spaces that are valued extensions of our classrooms are built into all elements of the learning programme.
+Research shows that exposure to nature, can help individuals to develop empathy, become environmental stewards and sustain their wellbeing, and this goes to the heart of the UWC Mission.
+This is why at UWCSEA regular exposure to natural environments in outdoor learning spaces are valued extensions of our classrooms and built into all elements of the learning programme.

 Achievements in outdoor education are recorded through student reflections and demonstrated in the character, skills, qualities and maturity that students develop and apply across all aspects of the learning programme and in their lives.